 Cremated Remains and Soil

-In order to understand the methodology behind green burial of cremated remains, it’s helpful to understand the chemical makeup of cremated remains (otherwise known as “cremains” or “ashes”).
-Cremated remains are naturally alkaline and salty, since they contain high levels of phosphorus (calcium phosphate) and sodium.1 Although plants need phosphates, calcium, potassium, and sodium – the levels of these nutrients in cremated remains is so high that it’s actually harmful, preventing plant growth above and around where cremains are buried (whether they’re placed in a biodegradable urn or directly in the ground).2 Here is a photo of ashes that were placed in a biodegradable urn 16 months after burial – you can see that they have remained completely intact:
+In order to understand the methodology behind green burial of cremated remains, it’s important to understand the chemical components of cremated remains (otherwise known as “cremains” or “ashes”).
+Cremated remains contain high levels of calcium, phosphate and sodium, and as a result, are naturally salty and alkaline.
+While plants do require phosphates, calcium, potassium and sodium to thrive, these minerals are present in such high rates within cremated remains that when buried, the root structures of nearby plants will actively avoid this contaminated area, opting for more chemically balanced soil.
+Here is a photo of ashes that were placed in a biodegradable urn 16 months after burial – you can see that they have remained completely intact:

-Green Burial of Cremated Remains at Carolina Memorial Sanctuary
+Green Burial & Scattering of Cremated Remains at Carolina Memorial Sanctuary

 A common question we get when someone has chosen burial of cremated remains is whether the ashes of their pets can be buried with them.
 The answer is YES!
-Based on the amount of additional ashes added (we’ve had multiple pets added to someone’s grave) —we may need to add additional soil amendment, which would be a slight increase in cost.
+Based on the amount of additional ashes added (we’ve had multiple pets added to their human’s grave) —we may need to add additional soil amendment, which would incur a slight increase in cost.

-What you choose for the final disposition of your body is very personal.
-Burial versus cremation – they each have their pros and cons.
-What is important is that you’ve done your research, you know your options, and make the choice that is right for you (and let your loved ones know the choice you’ve made).
-We’re glad that green options for cremated remains exist and that we can support our guests who choose cremation, want a final resting place, and are committed to practices that honor the earth.
+So, burial or cremation?
+They each have their pros and cons.
+The choice for the final disposition of your body is very personal.
+What is important is that you’ve done your research, know your options, and can make an informed choice about what is right for you – and communicate that choice to your loved ones.
+We are proud to champion a green option for disposition of cremated remains and will continue to support our guests who choose cremation, seek a final resting place, and are committed to practices that honor the earth.